jluera/insurance_subreddit_analysis_pipeline/README.md

 * Google Cloud Storage (To ingest parquet files before they get loaded into Big Query)
 * Google Big Query (To batch load parquet files from Cloud Storage tables and perform some simple analysis on them)

+Prior to Data Ingestion, the Google Cloud services are spun up using Terraform, which is running in a Docker container.
+A terraform.tfvars file will need to be added with the necessary variables for your cloud environment.
+The other Terraform configs in this repo will pull the necessary variables from that Terraform.tfvars file.
+You can then spin up your resources using terraform apply.

 Data ingestion is handled by Airflow running in a Docker container.
 Airflow initiates a single DAG which runs four scripts.
 The first script handles downloading the necessary data from the Reddit /r/insurance subreddit using the PushShift API.
 It then performs some simple data cleaning with Pandas and saves the dataset into a Parquet format.
 A second script loads this parquet file into Spark and performs some additional data cleansing.
 A third script handles loading the data into Google Cloud Storage.
 And the fourth script batch loads the data from Google Cloud Storage into a BigQuery table for further analysis.